MicrosoftDocs/azure-devops-docs/docs/user-guide/manage-organization-collection.md

 author: KathrynEE
 ms.topic: overview
 monikerRange: '>=tfs-2018'
-ms.date: 02/25/2022
+ms.date: 02/28/2022
 ---

-# Manage your organization or project collection
+# Get started managing your organization or project collection

 [!INCLUDE [version-gt-eq-2018](../includes/version-gt-eq-2018.md)]

 After you create an organization or project collection, you'll want to add contributors and configure policies, settings, and other options available to you.
 This article provides an overview of tasks you'll want to review to ensure you're setting up your organization or collection to get maximal use of your services.

 ::: moniker range="azure-devops"
 Each organization is associated with one and only one collection.
-If you need to create another organization, see [Create an organization](../organizations/accounts/create-organization.md).
+If you need to create another organization, see [Plan your organizational structure](plan-your-azure-devops-org-structure.md) and [Create an organization](../organizations/accounts/create-organization.md).
 ::: moniker-end

 ::: moniker range="< azure-devops"